BelaBelphegor/limonade-knockout-boilerplate/README.md

 * Opera (current version)

 ## Contributing
-Anyone is welcome to contribute,however, if you decide to get involved, please take a moment to review code and documentation of [LimonadePHP](https://github.com/sofadesign/limonade), [SammyJS](http://sammyjs.org/) and [KnockoutJS](http://knockoutjs.com/).
+Anyone is welcome to contribute, however, if you decide to get involved, please take a moment to review code and documentation of [LimonadePHP](https://github.com/sofadesign/limonade), [SammyJS](http://sammyjs.org/) and [KnockoutJS](http://knockoutjs.com/).

 ## License
 The code is available under the [MIT license](LICENSE.txt).